-For the new TC-Toolbox, there is limited content included in the Thermo-Calc help (press F1 when in Thermo-Calc) because it is replaced by the TC-Toolbox for MATLAB® API Reference Documentation.
-The exception is installation instructions to describe how to install both versions of the SDK.
+For TC-Toolbox, there is limited content included in the Thermo-Calc help (press F1 when in Thermo-Calc) because it is replaced by the TC-Toolbox for MATLAB® API Reference Documentation.
+The exception is installation instructions to describe how to install the SDK.